ryuryu-ymj/mannot/src/mark.typ

   /// or as a `dictionary` of `length` with keys `left`, `right`, `top`, `bottom`, `x`, `y`, or `rest`.
   /// -> none | length | dictionary
   mark-outset: (:),
-  /// How much to expand the anchor boundary (used for annotations) relative to the marking box.
+  /// How much to pad the anchor boundary (used for annotations) relative to the marking box.
   /// This can be specified as a single `length` value, which applies to all sides,
   /// or as a `dictionary` of `length` with keys `left`, `right`, `top`, `bottom`, `x`, `y`, or `rest`.
   /// -> none | length | dictionary
-  anchor-outset: (:),
+  anchor-inset: (:),
   /// Whether to render visual markers for debugging purposes.
   /// -> bool
   debug: false,